top of page

 Sessions

-• verbal feedback and home activities provided to parents after each session.
+• Verbal feedback and guidance on home activities are offered to parents following each session.

-• Liaising with professionals and teachers to further support the treatment plan
+• Collaboration with other professionals and teachers to enhance and align with the treatment plan.

 Daycare/School